michael24peters/game-demo/README.md

 Final Project for SE4Sci-S2024 course

 ## Concept
-This project details the process for making game using concepts learned in class.
+This project details the process for making a game using concepts learned in class.
 The game is about the training of a hero.
 Users play as the aspiring hero and make decisions, talk to people, go on training quests, and encounter events that will shape who they become.
 These characteristics are represented as stats -- much as you might see in a typical role-playing game -- that are raised (or lowered) as decisions are made and events occur.

 ## Objective
 Creating a game is well beyond the scope of this project.
 Too many components and too few members are involved to accomplish such a feat.
 Instead, this report will detail the game concept, design goals, backend work, and everything involved in setting up this game for an easier future.
 There will also be a short demo provided for an example of how testing will occur, what branch conventions will be used, and how object-oriented design.